 Human body measurements come into play in a number of ways – from architectural design to selecting furnishings for a home.
 For example, finding the right depth for a coffee table can be a challenge set up by the needs of the human body.
 With a couch on one side and the television on the other, the correct dimensions for the desired coffee table in the middle can be determined by sitting on the couch and measuring about six inches in front of your knees; this is where the long end of the coffee table can be placed.

 Anthropometry becomes especially important in very small living spaces, where not a single square foot can be spared in all three dimensions.
-Installing shelves is an excellent way to increase storage space, but their placement and usefulness depends on the residents’ measurements.
+Installing shelves is an excellent way to increase storage space, but their placement and usefulness depend on the residents’ measurements.
 These shelves can be difficult to use when they’re placed too high on the walls to access.
 If you think you would need a step stool or a ladder to access the items on the proposed shelves, then it’s best to avoid installing them there unless absolutely necessary.

 Doorways in new constructions are typically at least 36 inches wide, and it is a good practice to maintain this width when placing furniture.